jonashackt/molecule-ansible-docker-aws/README.md

 ## TDD for Infrastructure code with Molecule!

 [Molecule](https://molecule.readthedocs.io/en/latest/#) seems to be a pretty neat TDD framework for testing Infrastructur-as-Code using Ansible.
-As previously announcement on [September 26 2018 Ansible treats Molecule as a first class citizen from now on](https://groups.google.com/forum/#!topic/ansible-project/ehrb6AEptzA) - backed by Redhat also.
+As previously announced on September 26 2018 [Ansible treats Molecule as a first class citizen](https://groups.google.com/forum/#!topic/ansible-project/ehrb6AEptzA) from now on - backed by Redhat also.

 Molecule executes the following steps: